dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

    **Grouped Single and Multiple answers questions:**

-    - Here are the question Markdowns used in the Single and Multiple answers questions and Grouped Single and Multiple answers questions format:
+    - Here are the question Markdowns used for Single and Multiple Answers question format, as well as for Grouped Single and Multiple Answers question format:

       ```
       ## Metadata